jupyter-server/gateway_provisioners/docs/source/operators/installing-gp.md

 ## Optional Dependencies

-At this point, the GatewayProvisioners provides the _ability_ to configure kernel specifications for any of its kernel provisioner implementations.
-However, because so different target configurations are supported, the libraries relative to the actual target environment should also be installed using optional dependencies.
+At this point, the Gateway Provisioners provides the _ability_ to configure kernel specifications for any of its kernel provisioner implementations.
+However, because multiple target configurations are supported, the libraries relative to the actual target environment should also be installed using optional dependencies.

 ```{note}